applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/phylogeny-reconstruction.md

 Phylogenies are reconstructed using a variety of different algorithms, some of which we'll cover in this chapter.
 These algorithms all work by comparing a set of *features* of organisms, and inferring the evolutionary distance between those organisms based on the similarity of their features.
 The features that are compared can be nearly anything that is observable, either from extant organisms or fossilized representatives of extinct organisms.

 As an example, let's consider the reconstruction of the phylogeny of spiders (the order Araneae), a hypothesis of which is presented in Figure 3.
 Of the extant spiders, some are orb-weavers (meaning they spin circular, sticky webs), and others are not.
 Entomologists have debated whether orb-weaving is a monophyletic trait (meaning that it evolved one time), or whether it is polyphyletic (meaning that it evolved multiple times, such as flight, which has evolved independently in birds, flying dinosaurs, insects, and mammals).
 If orb-weaving is monophyletic, it would mean that over the course of evolution, extant spiders which don't weave orb webs have lost that ability.
-Some researchers doubt as it's a very effective means of catching prey, and losing that ability would likely constitute an evolutionary disadvantage.
+Some researchers doubt this as it's a very effective means of catching prey, and losing that ability would likely constitute an evolutionary disadvantage.
 If orb-weaving is polyphyletic, it would means that in at least two different spider lineages, this trait arose independently, which other researchers consider to be very unlikely due to the complexity of engineering these webs.

 <figure>
     <img src="https://raw.githubusercontent.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics/phyl/book/fundamentals/images/spider-tree.png">